-Income Tax Fund -The Income Tax Fund is a special revenue fund in which a one percent tax is used to fund capital improvements, the park system, and the general fund.
+Income Tax -The Income Tax Fund is a special revenue fund in which a one percent tax is used to fund capital improvements, the park system, and the general fund.
+An additional 1⁄2 percent income tax authorized, by council action, is used to fund t he sewer debt retirement fund.